Hire a Private Investigator for Family Matters

 Child Support

-Child support or maintenance is the ongoing obligation for a periodic payment made by a non-custodial parent to a custodial parent, caregiver, or guardian.
-The money is for the care and support of children in a relationship or marriage that ended.
+Child support or maintenance is an ongoing obligation involving a periodic payment made by a non-custodial parent to a custodial parent, caregiver, or guardian.
+The money is for the care and support of children in an ending relationship or marriage.

 If you are looking for child support enforcement resources, do a Google search using the terms “child support enforcement,” followed by your city and state.
 Enforcement of child support payments is usually a local matter.
 So, this may be the best way to find the help you need.